kottans/web/README.md

 7. [Join the gitter chat if you haven't done so yet :) ](https://gitter.im/Kottans/web?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Next task is under construction, follow the announcements, please.
 When you finish this task you can start the next one:

 [Test 1](https://github.com/Kottans/web/blob/master/README01.md)

 #### P.S.
 If you are willing to participate in the course, you need to understand that you’ll spend a lot of time building something big together - a new way of learning and collaborating.
 You’ll become part of a small family and should prepare yourself to find new friends and to invest a lot in this friendship, as in any friendship should be.
-Final part of this course will be to split a parts and create news courses like that(and we’ll never stop).
+Final part of this course will be to split a parts and create news courses like that (and we’ll never stop).